weekplan/www/_posts/2018-11-09-week-plan-introduces-new-layout-for-planner-module.md

 ![](/assets/images/uploads/roles-new.png)

-### Roles board
+## Roles board

-Based on the feedback we received about the new layout, we are currently working on the Roles board that will allow you to store tasks grouped by role.
+Based on the feedback we received about the new layout, we are currently working on the Roles board that will allow you to store tasks grouped by role. **_Update: Roles board is now live._**

 ![](/assets/images/uploads/roles-1.png)